 carloscastilla - Fotolia

 Organizations are occasionally leaving cloud-based backup services to resume an on-premises workflow.
 There are several factors that can cause an organization to want to leave the cloud including security, cost, management, compliance issues and more.

-Reasons for backup cloud repatriation might include:
+Reasons for backup cloud repatriation might include the following:

-- operational (management decision to centralize all IT functions);
+- Operational.
+Management decision to centralize all IT functions.

-- strategic (merger or acquisition by another company that does not use cloud-based services).
+- Strategic.
+Merger or acquisition by another company that does not use cloud-based services.

 Assuming your organization is in the position of moving its backup activities from a cloud-based service to local storage, consider the following tips to ensure a smooth backup cloud repatriation transition:

-3. Ensure the storage resources receiving the systems and data have sufficient capacity to accommodate your backed-up assets following the backup cloud repatriation.
+Check capacity.
+Ensure the storage resources receiving the systems and data have sufficient capacity to accommodate your backed-up assets following the backup cloud repatriation.

-4. Locate the backup equipment in a secure space, with restricted access to the equipment, and sufficient HVAC facilities and fire detection and extinguishment equipment.
+Secure equipment.
+Locate the backup equipment in a secure space, with restricted access to the equipment, and sufficient HVAC facilities and fire detection and extinguishment equipment.

-5. Ensure sufficient primary and backup power is available, in the form of uninterruptible power system devices and external emergency power, such as a diesel or propane gas generator.
+Examine power availability.
+Ensure sufficient primary and backup power is available, in the form of uninterruptible power system devices and external emergency power, such as a diesel or propane gas generator.

-6. Ensure there is sufficient space on existing racks in the data center for the storage devices.
+Ensure there is rack space.
+Ensure there is sufficient space on existing racks in the data center for the storage devices.
 If not, install additional racks.

-7. If the backup arrangement uses a SAN, NAS or RAID arrangement, be sure those devices are properly configured and tested prior to being placed into production.
+Configure devices properly.
+If the backup arrangement uses a SAN, NAS or RAID arrangement, be sure those devices are properly configured and tested prior to being placed into production.

-8. Work with your cloud vendor to organize a schedule for migrating systems and data, determining which assets should transition first and those that can migrate later.
+Create a migration schedule.
+Work with your cloud vendor to organize a schedule for migrating systems and data, determining which assets should transition first and those that can migrate later.
 Ensure that the security of systems and data is maintained.

-9. Work with your network services carrier to see what reconfigurations or reductions in service will be needed as a result of the backup cloud repatriation.
+Review network requirements.
+Work with your network services carrier to see what reconfigurations or reductions in service will be needed as a result of the backup cloud repatriation.
 Include those changes as part of the overall migration cutover plan.

-- executing the phased migration;
+- Execute the phased migration.

-- launching the new backup schedule;
+- Launch the new backup schedule.

-- documenting the backup procedures;
+- Document the backup procedures.

-- updating backup policies as needed;
+- Update backup policies as needed.

 Dig Deeper on Cloud backup